FurqanMujahid/PovertyRateAnalysis/README.md

 # Poverty and Inequality Dashboard

-This project involves performing exploratory data analysis (EDA) on a dataset related to poverty and inequality, training a machine learning model, and creating an interactive dashboard to visualize the results.
+This project involves performing exploratory data analysis (EDA) on a dataset related to poverty and inequality, training a machine learning model, and creating an interactive dashboard to visualize the results. **There is a picture of Dashboard Created in Power BI in PovertyRAteDashboardPDF**

 ## Project Overview